Looking for a foreclosure or REO property in ?

 What's an REO?

-REO is short for Real Estate Owned.
-These are properties which have completed the foreclosure process and are now owned by the bank or mortgage company.
-This differs from real estate up for foreclosure auction.
+REO's or Real Estate Owned are homes that have been through foreclosure which the bank or mortage company currently possesses.
+This is unlike real estate up for foreclosure auction.
 When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
 You must also be willing to pay with cash in hand.
-Finally, you'll get the property one-hundred percent as is.
-That could consist of existing liens and even current occupants that need to be evicted.
+Finally, you'll accept the property one-hundred percent as is.
+That could comprise prevailing liens and even current tenants that may require expulsion.

-A REO, by contrast, is a much cleaner and attractive proposition.
-The REO property didn't find a buyer during foreclosure auction.
-Now the bank owns it.
-The lender will deal with the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from typical disclosure requirements.
-For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to reveal any defects they are informed of.
+A REO, by contrast, is a more tidy and attractive proposition.
+The REO property was unable to find a buyer during foreclosure auction.
+The lender now owns it.
+The lender will see to the removal of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+You should be aware that REOs may be exempt from standard disclosure requirements.
+For example, in California, banks are exempt from giving a Transfer Disclosure Statement, a document that typically requires sellers to reveal any defects of which they are informed.

 Are REO's a bargain in Castro Valley?

 All set to make an offer?

 As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've submitted your offer, you can expect the bank to respond with a counter offer.
-Then it will be your decision whether to accept their counter, or make another counter offer.
-Be aware, you'll be contending with a process that usually involves several people at the bank, and they don't work evenings or weekends.
-It's not uncommon for the process of offers and counter offers to take days or even weeks.
+After you've submitted your offer, you can expect the bank to make a counter offer.
+Then it will be up to you to decide whether to accept their counter, or submit another counter offer.
+Be aware, you'll be dealing with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.